Batyodie/pizza-vue/README.md

 2. We create a new project (new-vue-pizza)
 3. Linking your github profile to a new project
 4. Add a cloned repository with a project
-   1. Choose which branch heroku will deploy (by default, this is master.)
+   Choose which branch heroku will deploy (by default, this is master.)
-   2. Turn on automatic deployment
+   Turn on automatic deployment
-5. Create a file called `bash server.js` at the root of the cloned project
+5. Create a file called `server.js` at the root of the cloned project

 ```bash
 # server.js